pkkemp/honeybadger-training/content/post/thoughts-on-tls-inspection.md

 Security software is not immune to bugs simply by virtue of being security software.
 All security software has bugs.

-This has been written about extensively, so I won't belabor the point here, but security software by its very nature often breaks things in order to achieve a security objective.
-In software such as anti-virus, this is achieved by process injection or by other methods of privilege injection.
+This has been written about extensively, so I won't belabor the point here, but security software very often injects privleges into software as a means to achieve its objective. things in order to achieve some security objective.
+In the In software such as anti-virus, this is achieved by process injection or by other methods of privilege injection.

 Do you know what cryptographic library your TLS inspection device uses?
 When was it last updated?